 Don’t panic: These letters are common.
 Just because you need to fill one out doesn’t mean your dreams of homeownership are over and done.
 Answer these letters and your application will likely be approved.

 Address the issue: Be concise, date, sign and be accurate in addressing the underwriter’s concern.

 Know what they can and can’t ask: Lenders can ask for explanations regarding the application, but by law they cannot ask about medical information, gender, age, religious or racial information.
 Using this kind of information to influence the application approval is prohibited bias.

-How to Write a Letter of Explanation
+How to Write Letters of Explanation

 Gather supporting documentation you’ll need to provide a complete and accurate explanation.

 Format your letter in a business style; include your name(s), date written and contact information.

 Address the letter to your mortgage loan officer or the mortgage company according to your loan officer’s instructions.